FlexMeasures/flexmeasures/documentation/tut/installation.rst

 (This might print some warnings, see the next section where we go into more detail)

 .. note:: In a production context, you shouldn't run a script - hand the ``app`` object to a WSGI process, as your platform of choice describes.
           Often, that requires a WSGI script.
 We provide an example WSGI script in :ref:`continuous_integration`.
+You can also take a look at FlexMeasures' Dockerfile to get an idea how to run FlexMeasures with gunicorn.

 You can visit ``http://localhost:5000`` now to see if the app's UI works.
 When you see the dashboard, the map will not work.
 For that, you'll need to get your :ref:`mapbox_access_token` and add it to your config file.